Closures and Delays

 - Expulsion program operates on a normal schedule.

 - Dismissal times will be the same as usual for all schools, including morning preschool programs.

 - Before and After-School Daycare programs will operate on a normal schedule.

 - We will monitor conditions throughout the day and make a decision about whether it is safe to hold after-school activities.
 We will communicate that decision as early as possible before the end of the school day.

 If serious storm conditions or other emergency situations develop during the day, the district will monitor the situation and advise affected schools and the transportation department as soon as possible, of a decision to dismiss school early.
-When this decision is made, this information will be posted on this web site, recorded on the applicable area hotline and sent to the media as soon as possible.
+When this decision is made, this information will be sent to parents via the Blackboard Connect automated message system, posted on this website and sent to the media as soon as possible.

 In case of dangerous weather warnings or other dangerous conditions, a school may hold students past their dismissal time for safety reasons.
-This information will be posted on this web site, recorded on the applicable hotline, and sent to the radio and television stations as soon as possible.
+This information will be sent to parents via the Blackboard Connect automated message system, posted on this website and sent to the radio and television stations as soon as possible.

 Parents are urged to make contingency plans for their child(ren) in the event of an emergency.
 Arrangements should be made for the child(ren) to go to a neighbor's house, or to have access to the home with directions for contacting a parent.